 Sometimes it may seem that things are under control until suddenly they very clearly in a ‘raw sewage’ kind of way, not.
-Other times you call your plumber at 2 am only to work out that what you thought was a significant water leak was actually water coming from the sprinkler your neighbor left on by accident.
+Other times you call your plumber at 2 am only to work out that what you thought was a significant water leak was actually water coming from the sprinkler your neighbour left on by accident.

 Of course plumbing problems can be very subjective.
 One household may be happy to soldier on until Monday having refreshing cold showers, while for another no hot water would be a top repair priority.

 In every case your local emergency plumber will ask you a series of questions when you call to get an idea of the problem over the phone to ensure they are ready to deal with your issue when they arrive.